spxbhuhb/adaptive/core/core-kotlin-plugin/doc/internals/mechanisms.md

 `createClosure` is:

-* the closure at the point where the anonymous component is **created** in the higher order component
+* the closure at the point where the anonymous fragment is **created** in the higher order fragment
-* provides the data to compute the external state variables of the anonymous component
+* provides the data to compute the external state variables of the anonymous fragment

 `declarationClosure` is:

 * the closure at the point where the anonymous function is **declared**
-* found by finding the closest parent that has the same declaring component instance
+* found by finding the closest parent that has the same declaring fragment instance
 * used to create `thisClosure`

 `thisClosure` is:

-* a new closure created by the anonymous component
+* a new closure created by the anonymous fragment
 * created by calling `AdaptiveClosure.extend`:
   * create a new `AdaptiveClosure` instance
   * copy all data from `declarationClosure` into the new instance
-  * add the anonymous component to `components` of the new instance
+  * add the anonymous fragment to `fragments` of the new instance
-* used by the child components of the anonymous component to access the state where the anonymous function is **declared**
+* used by the child fragments of the anonymous fragment to access the state where the anonymous function is **declared**

 ```kotlin
 fun Z2.test() {